 In most cases, liability or fault for a car accident can be placed on a driver or other individual who was involved in the collision.
 But not all car accidents in Seattle or across Washington state are caused by driver error.
 In some situations, poor roadway or highway design can contribute to a serious accident that leaves a person with life-altering injuries.

-Similarly, highways and roads which are under construction or renovation must have the proper warnings and markings so that drivers are aware of the dangers.
+Similarly, Washington state highways and roads which are under construction or renovation must have the proper warnings and markings so that drivers are aware of the dangers.
 If a state or city transportation department, construction company, or other type of organization was negligent and contributed in some way to an accident, our attorneys can help you hold them accountable for your injuries.

 Importance Of Thorough Accident Investigation

 Any time a person is seriously injured in a car accident, it's important that a thorough investigation is conducted to determine all possible contributing factors and responsible parties who might be held liable.
 The sooner an investigation takes place, the more likely that crucial evidence used to support a personal injury claim can be documented and preserved.

 In certain situations, a government agency (such as the department of transportation for a city or state) or a private company (such as a general contractor or road construction company) can be held liable for roadway design issues.
 The burden of proof is relatively high and certain pieces of evidence must be obtained in order to prove that one of these entities is legally responsible.

 The award-winning Seattle personal injury attorneys at Davis Law Group, P.S. are well-versed in the process of investigating a serious car accident when a potential highway design issue might be involved.
 The sooner you consult with an attorney about your car accident, the sooner you can ensure that all possible avenues of relief are pursued and that the responsible parties can be held responsible for negligence.